Casne99/MIPS-assembly-project/README.md

 If the height value is too high for a given display or if you insert codes that are different from 0 and from 1 an error message will be printed on the console.

-You can change the pyramid's color in the **.data** segment by changing the *color* variable with the value of the 24-bit color code you want to use.
+You can change the pyramid's color in the **.data** segment by assigning the *color* variable the value of the 24-bit color code you want to use.
 Default is 0x8A33FF.